krishnachaitanya7/OpenGL_Assignments/homework_5/README.md

 "+" : To zoom in
 "-" : To zoom out
 Arrow keys: To rotate the scene
+"m" : To pause the movement of light source
 "}" : Move light source Up
 "{" : Move light source down

+Thank you!